-This course examines the various approaches to organizational change, the resistance and driving forces for change, and the implementation and control of change in organizations.

-- MG 418 Management of Technology.
+This course examines the various approaches to organizational change, the resistance and driving forces for change, and the implementation and control of change in organizations. - MG 418 Management of Technology.
 3 Semester Hours.
-(Lab fee.)

 A case study approach to the integration of technical knowledge with management science. - MG 419 Technology Transfer and Commercialization.
 3 Semester Hours.

 Technology Transfer and Commercialization offers an overview of how government-sponsored technology and expertise can be transferred into commercial and private sectors to maintain business competitiveness.
 Specific case studies are employed to illustrate the effectiveness and importance of technology transfer to global commerce. - MG 420 Business Policy.
 3 Semester Hours.
 (LiveText required.)
 Student should schedule this course during one of the last two semesters of their degree program.
 Prerequisite: Senior standing, MG 346, MG 350, MK 331.
 NOTE: Students must earn a minimum grade of "C" in this course in order to graduate with a major in accounting, management, human resources management, or the management of technology.
 This course requires a business simulation (software purchase required).
 A capstone course which examines the interrelations of the various business functions from the viewpoint of middle management's decision process.
-There is heavy emphasis on both oral and written case study analysis. - MG 441 Special Topics in Management.
+There is heavy emphasis on both oral and written case study analysis. - MG 430 Project Management Practicum.
+3 Semester Hours.

+Applies the knowledge of project management in an integrative fashion within a project team environment.
+Course requires a written project plan and research paper or a challenging team project based upon liaison with business and industry. - MG 441 Special Topics in Management.
 3 Semester Hours.
 To be offered on occasion of student demand or need. - MG 449 Advanced Human Resource Management.
 3 Semester Hours.
 (Also listed as PSHA 449.)
 Prerequisite: MG 349.
 This course will examine the functions of Human Resource Management by investigating both the theoretical advance of HRM, and the practical application of these functions as they apply to the manager's responsibility in the global marketplace.
 Emphasis will be placed on HRM professional roles and responsibilities as a strategic business partner. - MG 460 Directed Study/Research in Management.
 3 Semester Hours.